AlexOliveira123/monster_slayer/README.md

 # monster_slayer
-An game to practice framework Vue.js
+A game to practice framework Vue.js